mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-On a quarterly basis, USCDI data elements have been entered on test patients in live WebChart EHR systems.
-CCDA documents were then generated for those patients.
-In all cases the USCDI elements were present in the CCDA.
+On a quarterly basis, USCDI data elements have been entered on 2 test patients in live WebChart EHR systems.
+Each quarter, 1 CCDA document was generated for each test patient.
+All 8 CCDA documents contained all USCDI data elements.

+Additionally, the 28543 CCDA documents viewed in participating WebChart EHR systems and the 309 schematically valid reconciled CCDA documents were compared to the patients' charts.
+In all cases, all USCDI data available in the chart was displayed in the documents.

 #### Discussion

-In addition to successful manual testing, no customer complaints about missing USCDI content in CCDA documents sent to 3rd parties were reported in 2023.
+All testing completed with test patients in live systems was successful, demonstrating that all USCDI elements can be included in CCDAs.
+All live patient data tested was also successful; however, not all patient charts contained all USCDI data elements.
+More robust testing of all USCDI elements is planned for 2024.

 ### Measure 24: Record and Change Care Plan